What’s the Difference Between Phishing, Vishing, and Smishing?

 Vishing is voice phishing, or information fishing happens over the phone.
 Scammers pretend to be part of a larger, well-known company to ask for your private information.
 One popular vishing scam is the Windows Tech Support scam.
 In this type of vishing attack, the scammer pretends to be part of Windows Tech Support and asks for access to one of your computers.
 The scammer proceeds to take your personal information off your computer, including passwords, usernames, and credit card info.
 Vishing scams can also take a scary turn.
 Sometimes, scammers will pretend to be a part of a government agency or police department.
 They will talk loudly and threaten you, stating that you have warrants out for your arrest and that you will be arrested unless you pay a fee.
 Rest assured, no warrant has been created in your name and government agencies will rarely contact you by phone, opting instead for official correspondence via postal mail.
 These types of scams tend to target people who are not tech-savvy, such as older generations.

 A good way to avoid vishing scams is to avoid answering calls from unknown numbers.
 You should also avoid returning calls from unknown numbers unless they are from someone you know and trust.
-Recently, ‘one ring’ phone scams have become a rising danger.
+‘One ring’ phone scams have become a rising danger.
 They ring your phone once, then charge you fees upon fees when you call them back.
 You can also download a caller ID and spam protection app, such as Mr. Number, to protect your phone from these types of attacks.

 Smishing